Stoppery/Stoppery/README.md

 Frontend developer
 ------------------
 * I graduated BMSTU, with a specialisation in computer science and computer technology (2015-2020), where I discovered my preferences in web development
-* have been studying at 'school 21' (subsidiary of school 42)
+* had been studying at 'school 21' (subsidiary of school 42)
 * working as JavaScript developer in SBER (2020 - ...)

 * 🌍  I'm based in Moscow, but flexible for relocation